-Regular members are required to purchase a Share in the association.
-This provides both partial ownership of the association and voting rights.
+Participating members are required to purchase a Share in the Association.
+This provides owing an interest in BEFA property and voting rights.
 The shares are available in three classes and have differing prices:

 - Class I: Student pilot: $550.00 C-150/C-172 or equivalent